iocfinc/100DaysOfML/Logs.md

 I am having some problems with the VGG code.
 Figured it out and it was due to the network I was on.
 The office network does not allow any connections to the github repo that was why I was getting an SSL error.
 I think.

 So for now, I am going to try doing the MNIST Fashion and for some reason I cannot connect to the Notebook.
 I will have to do this at home.
 I'll open up the McKinsey report.
 If that still fails, I don't know anymore.
 It's turning out to be a crappy day.

+I went home and opened up my Project - Dog Classifier.
+Here are some of the [resources](https://www.superdatascience.com/opencv-face-detection/) I scrounged for the task.
+I have to come up with a face detection algorithm.
+Also, I have to learn transfer learning as that will come in handy later in my project.
+7 days to go.
+WOW.

+## Day 41: August 16, 2018

+Here is an interesting [Kaggle Kernel for Transfer Learning](https://www.kaggle.com/dansbecker/transfer-learning).
+Also, I finally figured out how to download and run my Transfer Learning notebook and its dependencies, VGG16 and tensorflow's flower dataset.

+Here is a note on [Transfer Learning from CS231n](http://cs231n.github.io/transfer-learning/) and here is one from [machine learning mastery](https://machinelearningmastery.com/transfer-learning-for-deep-learning/).

+Okay, So I was able to progress with my Dog Classifier project.
+I have done the assesments part.
+I have a lot more to do though.
+For now, I need to do a network train the first instance of the netowkr.
+Its part of the Transfer Learning.

+__To Do List:__

+[ ] CNN from Scratch - with explanation (1%)
+[ ] Transfer Learning CNN
+[ ] Fine tuning the transfer learning CNN
+[ ] Dog detector

+So here are some of the notes I have with Transfer learning.
+We use transfer learning so that we can skip the training portion of the Conv layers.
+By making use of a _generaly trained model_, we can already have the weights and biases that will work for a generic task.
+We are to use the pretrained Conv Nets to either _be the start of our model (i.e. we will still adjust the weights) or we can add to it our more task-specific feature extractor_.

+If we are going to use a pre-trained model as a fixed-feature extractor we simply have to change the FC layers and keep the original layers fixed.
+What we are doing is changing how the model decides which is important and which is not only on the Fully Connected layers, we just use the Conv Layers as a base model.

+We can also use a pre-trained model as the starting point of our _fine-tuned model_.
+In this scenario, we will adjust __all the weights and biases__ of our network via back propagation.
+From the FCs to the first Conv Layer from the input.
+This way we have a pre-trained model and we cutomized the weights even further so that it is specific to our task.
+One thing to note when doing a fine-tuning of a pre-trained model is that it is actually not a bad idea to lock the first few layers of the Conv Layers.
+The reason behind this is that the first few layers should only come up with generic features.
+Training these layers would often cause more issues with overfitting later on.

+## Resources

 [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/)